Pro-cathedral: Americas

-In San Luis Obispo, California, the parish church of Old Mission San Luis Obispo de Tolosa and in Salinas, California, the parish of Madonna Del Sasso, were both elevated to pro-cathedral status by the late Bishop Richard Garcia.
+In the Roman Catholic tradition, the parish church of Old Mission San Luis Obispo de Tolosa in San Luis Obispo, California, and the parish church of Madonna Del Sasso in Salinas, California, were both elevated to pro-cathedral status by the late Bishop Richard Garcia (Bishop of Monterey, 2006-2018).

 In Qu'Appelle, Saskatchewan, the parish church of Saint Peter's was the pro-cathedral for the Anglican southern Saskatchewan diocese until 1944.
 From 1944 to 1979, St. Paul's Cathedral served as the pro-cathedral before it was elevated to cathedral status.

 In the United States, the Episcopal All Saints Cathedral in Milwaukee was designated a pro-cathedral in 1867, when it was a small downtown mission of the Diocese of Wisconsin; in 1871, it acquired a suitable building on the city's east side and formally began operating as a cathedral on June 1, 1873, attaining canonical status as a cathedral in the 1880s.
 The Cathedral of the Incarnation (Baltimore) was a pro-cathedral for 35 years before the Episcopal Diocese of Maryland passed a resolution in 1955 for it to become the diocesan cathedral.
 The Church of St. Paul the Apostle in Savannah, Georgia, is the pro-cathedral for the Episcopal Diocese of Georgia, so designated in 1993.
 St. Stephen's Episcopal Church in Wilkes-Barre, Pennsylvania, was designated the pro-cathedral in the Episcopal Diocese of Bethlehem in 1999 and as the pro-cathedral by the presiding bishop and the president of the House of Deputies of the Episcopal Church in 2001.
 St. Bartholomew's Anglican Church in Tonawanda, New York, became a pro-cathedral on August 12, 2011, as part of the North American Anglican Conference, and is the seat for Bishop Bill Atwood.
 Christ Church in Plano, Texas, was designated as Provincial Pro-Cathedral for the Anglican Church in North America by Archbishop Beach in November 2021.

 Some churches in the United States have served as pro-cathedrals during times of expansion but were never exulted to full cathedral status, such as the Church of the Good Shepherd in Raleigh, North Carolina, which served as the pro-cathedral of the Episcopal Diocese of North Carolina, until it was decided they would have no cathedral.

-Saint Patrick's Pro-Cathedral in located in the Archdiocese of New Orleans.
+Saint Patrick's Pro-Cathedral is located in the Archdiocese of New Orleans.